jycybersec/SNORT-IDS-IPS/README.md

 ![image](https://github.com/user-attachments/assets/e740e261-740f-44b0-a4d8-bf0ac46a0698)

+ - When the rules are triggered, an alert is created in both `Sguil` and `Squert` (included in SO OS)

 ## Snort Rule Parameters

 - **Action**: This specifies what Snort should do when the rule is triggered.
 Common actions include alert (generate an alert), drop (drop the packet), and log (log the packet).